ExclusiveDisjunction/NodesGraph/README.md

 3. Press Escape to clear all modes and go to Selection Mode.
 4. Press Escape and Shift at the same time to completeley clear out the viewport.
 5. In the top left corner there is a text output that will show the current state of the program and what mode you are in.
+6. At any time, press 'S' to clear all selections without clearing the mode.

 # Things to add in the future:
 1. Custom Colors for connections & nodes.
+(In Progress, Colors will need to be updated, but the connections are on the way)
 2. Custom text for nodes.
 3. Selection by mouse pointer.
+(DONE)
 4. Files, Loading and Saving of Schemas.
+(In Progress)